 As parents, we want to promote our children’s development the best that we can.
 Although our babies are learning everyday through play and experience, there are still many things we can do to help them along the way.

 When teaching new motor skills, there are a variety of ways that we can aid in our baby’s learning.
 Offering age-appropriate, developmentally-based toys and objects is one of the first step to giving them maximum exposure to learning.

 Common household objects can also make great toys for babies.
 From formula cans and milk jugs to egg cartons and cardboard boxes, your baby will be entertained by so many simple things at this age.

 As an occupational therapist, I am fascinated by child development.
-Their brain is growing so rapidly at this age as they explore all that is around them.
+Baby’s brains are growing so rapidly at this age as they explore all that is around them.

-That’s why I love these toys that offer so much exposure to practicing new motor skills and learning.
+That’s why I love these toys for 9 month olds and up, that offer so much exposure to practicing new motor skills and learning.

 Your baby will love dropping the coins in the slot and watching them reappear behind the door.
 They may need some help positioning it properly above the hole, but the rest will be simple for them to